zabbix-tools/g2z/README.md

 # g2z - Zabbix module adapter for Go [![GoDoc](https://godoc.org/github.com/cavaliercoder/g2z?status.svg)](http://godoc.org/github.com/cavaliercoder/g2z)

-This project aims to provide [Go](https://golang.org/) bindings for creating native Zabbix modules.
+This project provides [Go](https://golang.org/) bindings for creating native Zabbix modules.

 Zabbix modules are an effective way of extending the Zabbix agent and server to monitor resources which are not natively supported by Zabbix.